Reference Date: 04-September-2013

 FOOD SECURITY SNAPSHOT

-Number of people in need of humanitarian assistance declines to 1.05 million (about two thirds are IDPs in settlements)
+Just over one million people are in need of humanitarian assistance (about two thirds are IDPs in settlements)

 Food security improved from end July with the start of harvest of 2013 “gu” crops